Projectors Buying Guide

 In many instances it makes sense to mount the projector rather than having to move it around each time you want to use it, and there are many choices.
 Ceiling mounts, ceiling lifts, wall arms and security cages are just some of the ways to consider mounting your projector.
 Remember though that you’ll have to take into account the size & weight, the throw distance, and whether the projector requires mounting upside down.
 If this is the case the image needs to be flipped so ensure to check that this mode is supported before opting for a ceiling mount.

-VIEW OUR RANGE OF PROJECTOR MOUNTS
+VIEW OUR RANGE OF PROJECTOR MOUNTSReady to buy?

 Browse our range of projectors.